codesoap/plocks/README.md

 Configure your blocks by modifying `config.go`.
 Provide `updateOnSIGUSR1: true` or `updateOnSIGUSR2: true` for each block that shall be updated when plocks receives the respective signal.
-You can send these signals by using something like `pkill -USR1 plocks`.
+You can send these signals by using something like `pkill -USR1 -x plocks`.
 If no `interval` is provided for a block, the block will never be updated automatically.